KittyGiraudel/site/_posts/2015-01-26-stop-fucking-up-code-learning.md

 *Why would we care?*, you think.
 Wait, I am not done yet.
 They have been taught to use tables for layout.
 It's 2015 and some *web teacher* in some public school is teaching their student to use HTML tables for layout and Dreamweaver as a working environment.
 This is wrong on so many levels.

-<blockquote class="pull-quote--left">They are taught to use tables for layout.</blockquote>
+> They are taught to use tables for layout.

 Then I thought, okay, maybe the teacher is more like a design person than an actual developer.
 I was wrong all again.
 The teacher forbade them to use bright colors because it would look *unprofessionnal*.
 Along the same lines, the teacher advised them to have a 800px wide centered container, good ol' fashion style.
 Please.